A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Integrated Model Building and Validation Procedure via Mathematical Programming

-The mathematical model (\ref{f:1}) can be converted into an MIQP with a popular linearization technique.
-Instead of unrestricted continuous decision variables $x_j$ and $e_j$, non-negative variables $x_j^+$, $x_j^-$, $e_j^+$, and $e_j^-$ are used, where $e_i = e_i ^+ - e_i^-$ and $x_i = x_i ^+ - x_i^-$.
-By plugging these in, the following MIQP can be obtained.
-It is to be remembered that the main purpose of our study is to build a multivariate linear regression model that considers diagnostics.
-To meet this goal, we now extend the base mathematical model (\ref{f:2}) above to include several of the important diagnostic tests presented in Section \ref{S:2}.
+Recall that the main purpose of our study is to build a multivariate linear regression model that considers diagnostics.
+To meet this goal, we now extend the base mathematical model (\ref{f:2}) to include the important diagnostic tests presented in Section \ref{S:2} as constraints.